MML Probabilistic Principal Component Analysis: Experiments

 which only depends on the variance-covariance matrices of the two models.
-The first metric $S_1$ is a measure of bias, while $S_2$ measures error in any direction.
-Both $S_1$ and $S_2$ are zero for exact estimates as the true residual variance was $\sigma^2 = 1$ in all experiments.
+The first metric $S_1$ is a measure of bias, while $S_2$ measures estimation error in any direction.
+Both $S_1$ and $S_2$ are zero for exact estimates.
 The error measures were specifically chosen as they do not depend on the number of estimated latent vectors $J$.
 Simulation results averaged over $10^5$ iterations are shown in Table~\ref{tab:results:pest}.

 The MML estimate of the residual variance was found to be superior to the usual maximum likelihood estimate for all tested combinations of sample sizes, data dimensionality and the number of latent vectors.
-Maximum likelihood appeared to underestimate the residual variance more strongly compared to the minimum message length estimate.
-The differences in the performances of the two estimates were most pronounced when the sample size and data dimensionality was small ($N \leq 50$, $K = 5$).
+Maximum likelihood underestimated the residual variance more strongly compared to the minimum message length estimate.
+The differences in the performances of the two estimates were most pronounced when the sample size was small, with a high signal-to-noise ratio (SNR) ($N \leq 50$, SNR > 4).
+This agrees with our earlier analysis and the theoretical findings by Kritchman and Nadler~\cite{KritchmanNadler08} who show that the maximum likelihood estimate is biased downward; even in the case of the single-factor model, the bias is significant with small sample size $N$ and remains when the SNR is large.
+In comparison, the MML estimate exhibits significantly less bias, even for small sample sizes.